Rezashatery/CICD-Tutorial/CICD Learning Tutorial.md

 Job: A set of steps in a workflow that can run independently and in parallel.
 Jobs are executed on compute machines called runners.
 **simple GHA Workflow Example:**
 A push event can trigger a workflow where a job runs on an Ubuntu Linux runner, performing two steps: checking out the repository and running a Python application.
+**Overview of Components:**
+A GitHub repository contains a workflow file in the .github/workflows directory, defining the workflow triggered by events (like pushes or pull requests).
+The workflow can execute multiple jobs, which are made up of steps, allowing various actions or scripts to run on the same runner machine and optionally produce output artifacts.